Why Bacchus Is God of Wine? Art History Story

 Not only is Bacchus the patron of wine-making but also of agriculture in general, as he was the one to teach people how to grow vines.
 According to mythology, he spent his childhood with Silenus, a great wine enthusiast.
 Having completed his training, Bacchus decided to travel the world and teach until he reached Olympus.

 Silenus and Midas

 There is a story in which one day Silenus goes missing and Bacchus suspects that his teacher strayed somewhere in his drunken trance.
-He went searching for him but it was the king Midas, who had found him and brought back to the young god.
+He went searching for him but it was King Midas who found him and brought him back to the young god.
 Out of gratitude, Bacchus offered Midas a gift of any power he wanted.
 Midas asked to be able to turn everything into gold with his touch… And we all know how this one ends…

 A Gift for Ariadne

-To honour his love, Bacchus once threw Ariadne’s crown into the air, creating this way the constellation Corona Borealis.
-They had several children together, among them famous Priapus, Phthonus and Deianira.
+To honor his love, Bacchus once threw Ariadne’s crown into the air, creating this way the constellation Corona Borealis.
+They had several children together, among them famous Priapus, Phthonus, and Deianira.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.